Georgetown University: Law Center campus

 The Law Center campus is located in the Capitol Hill neighborhood on New Jersey Avenue, near Washington Union Station, and consists of five buildings.
 First-year students at the Law Center can live in the single on-campus dormitory, the Gewirz Student Center.
 Most second- and third-year students, as well as some first-year students, live off-campus.
 As there is little housing near the Law Center, most are spread throughout the Washington metropolitan area.

 The Campus Completion Project, finished in 2005, saw the addition of the Hotung International Building and the Sport and Fitness Center.
 G Street and F Street are closed off between 1st and 2nd Streets to create open lawns flanking McDonough Hall, the main building on the campus.
 In 2019, the university purchased $70 million of a building at 500 First St. NW to add to the Georgetown University Law Center.
 Opening in 2020, the 130,000-square-foot edifice will provide classrooms and offices for researchers in health, technology, law and other fields.

+In September 2024, the McCourt School of Public Policy opened a new building located across from the Georgetown University Law Center.
+The 150,000 square foot building holds 20 classrooms, a 280-seat rooftop venue as well as a 400-set auditorium.